bkesterbyld/maroon-potato/src/pages/faq.md

-          Parallel processing is important for manipulating large data sets and getting a performant response.
-The approach is to break data sets into pieces and use syncrhonous logic to achieve some CRUD result faster, or transform some data set into higher level analytics without waiting hours or a day.
+          Parallel processing is important for manipulating large data sets and getting a quick response.
+The approach is to break data sets into pieces and use synchronous logic to achieve some CRUD result faster, or transform some data set into higher level analytics without waiting hours or a day.